-Students who wish to participate in the internship program shall submit an application to the counselor and/or principal.
+Students who wish to participate in the internship program shall submit an application to the secondary principal and secondary counselor.
 In order for a student to be eligible to participate in the internship program, the student must have:

-- 1. Received enough credits to qualify as a junior; - Either: - Have at least one (1) credit from an ADE approved computer science course; or - Submit computer science work product that satisfactorily demonstrates the competencies expected within the Arkansas Department of Education (ADE) Computer Science Standards to the counselor and/or principal; and - At least a 3.0 GPA.
+- 1. Received enough credits to qualify as a junior; - 2.
+Either: - Have at least one (1) credit from an ADE approved computer science course; or - Submit computer science work product that satisfactorily demonstrates the competencies expected within the DESE Computer Science Standards to the secondary counselor; and - 3.
+At least a 3.0 GPA.

-The student participating in an internship program is responsible for making sure the counselor and/or principal receives documentation authenticated by the student's supervisor of the hours worked by the student, proof of the student having completed projects, and regular evaluations of the student's work by the student's internship supervisor.
+The student participating in an internship program is responsible for making surethe secondary counselor receives documentation authenticated by the student's supervisor of the hours worked by the student, proof of the student having completed projects, and regular evaluations of the student's work by the student's internship supervisor.

-A student who completes a computer science internship shall receive credit for the internship as a Computer Science Flex Credit4 based on the amount of documented on-the-job work hours as follows:
+A student who completes a computer science internship shall receive credit for the internship as a Computer Science Flex Credit based on the amount of documented on-the-job work hours as follows: